martidi/opencv_dsm/README.md

 opencv_dsm
 ==========

-Photogrammetric image processing: DSM generation tool for OSSIM
+OSSIM tool for DSM generation using tri-stereo and SAR imagery

 ===============